derrickburns/generalized-kmeans-clustering/README.md

 #### Constructing K-Means Models Iteratively

-If multiple embeddings are provided, the ```KMeans.train``` method actually performs the embeddings are trains on the embedded data sets iteratively.
+If multiple embeddings are provided, the ```KMeans.train``` method actually performs the embeddings and trains on the embedded data sets iteratively.

 For example, for high dimensional data, one way wish to embed the data into a lower dimension before clustering to reduce running time.